-From the producers who worked on the album to the Easter eggs in the "HUMBLE." video, to the message and meaning behind the 14-track LP, our writing staff has covered just about every possible journalistic angle on Kung Fu Kenny.
+From the producers who worked on the album to the Easter eggs in his “HUMBLE.” video, to the message and meaning behind the 14-track LP, our writing staff has tackled every possible journalistic angle on Kung Fu Kenny’s latest effort.

-Last Friday, in between stories about Kendrick not listening to his albums after they're turned in for mastering and DAMN. becoming the highest-selling debut of 2017, DJBooth scribe Miguelito penned a think piece entitled, "Praise & Questions: How Kendrick & Chance Talk to God in Different Ways," which aimed to break down the very different ways the two biggest mainstream religious rappers display their faith.
+Last Friday, in between publishing stories about Kendrick not listening to his albums after they’re turned in to the label for mastering and DAMN. becoming the highest-selling debut of 2017, DJBooth scribe Miguelito penned ‘Praise & Questions: How Kendrick & Chance Talk to God in Different Ways,’ a think piece that breaks down the different ways the two biggest mainstream religious rappers display their faith.

 He said yes...